severygb/portfolio-severyn-gabe/reports/D6-report.md

 with a common vertical axis (Wainer, [2000](#ref-Wainer:2000)).

-Like all of the other plots in this portfolio, it uses the graphclassmate package for consistency and emphazising the data.
+Like all of the other plots in this portfolio, it uses the graphclassmate package for consistency and emphasizing the data.
-Detailed discuttion of this theme is found in the [D2 report](https://github.com/severygb/portfolio-severyn-gabe/blob/master/reports/D2-report.md).
+Detailed discussion of this theme is found in the [D2 report](https://github.com/severygb/portfolio-severyn-gabe/blob/master/reports/D2-report.md).
-The median and min and max lines in each panel use different linetypes and colors to ensure the lines are not confused.
+The median and min and max lines in each panel use different line types and colors to ensure the lines are not confused.
 There is no legend included to explain minimum and maximum lines because their position bounding the data range is inherently clear.
 Since there is significant